 Minor shoreline erosion, which is typical for reservoirs in the Sierra Nevada, and some deposition of sediment in New Bullards Bar Reservoir are expected to continue with the proposed Project, but these effects are considered less than significant.
 Effects are less than significant because impacts are of minor magnitude and limited to localized areas.
-Site-specific, localized landslides have been identified at Cottage Creek Recreation Area and Dark Day Boat Launch, as discussed above.
+Site-specific, localized landslides have been identified on YCWA lands at Cottage Creek Recreation Area and Dark Day Boat Launch, as discussed above.
 These problem-areas have been on-going.
 The slide near Dark Day Boat Launch may have added a slight amount of sediment to the reservoir, but amounts are minor as compared to the size of the reservoir.
+YCWA works cooperatively with the TNF to remove sediment on an as-needed basis when it accumulates on the Dark Day Boat Launch.
+YCWA previously applied for a grant from the California Department of Boating and Waterways (CDBW), but did not receive the requested grant funding at that time.
+YCWA intends to reapply for a CDBW grant to improve and straighten the boat ramp and correct the sediment accumulation issue once a new FERC license is issued.
+CDBW has indicated that it will be more likely to issue a grant then.